Endoreduplication: Examples in nature

-Endoreplication, endomitosis and polytenization
+Endoreduplication, endomitosis and polytenization

-Endoreplication, endomitosis and polytenization are three somewhat different processes resulting in polyploidization of a cell in a regulated manner.
-In endoreplication cells skip M phase completely, resulting in a mononucleated polyploid cell.
-Endomitosis is a type of cell cycle variation where mitosis is initiated, but some of the processes are not completed.
-Depending on how far the cell progresses through mitosis, this will give rise to a mononucleated or binucleated polyploid cell.
+Endoreduplication, endomitosis and polytenization are three different processes resulting in polyploidization of a cell in a regulated manner.
+In endoreduplication cells skip M phase completely by exiting the mitotic cell cycle in the G2 phase after completing the S phase several times, resulting in a mononucleated polyploid cell.
+The cell ends up with twice as many copies of each chromosome per repeat of the S phase.
+Endomitosis is a type of cell cycle variation where mitosis is initiated, but stopped during anaphase and thus cytokinesis is not completed.
+The cell ends up with multiple nuclei in contrast to a cell undergoing endoreduplication.
+Therefore depending on how far the cell progresses through mitosis, this will give rise to a mononucleated or binucleated polyploid cell.
 Polytenization arises with under- or overamplification of some genomic regions, creating polytene chromosomes.

 Biological significance

-Based on the wide array of cell types in which endoreplication occurs, a variety of hypotheses have been generated to explain the functional importance of this phenomenon.
-Unfortunately, experimental evidence to support these conclusions is somewhat limited:
+Based on the wide array of cell types in which endoreduplication occurs, a variety of hypotheses have been generated to explain the functional importance of this phenomenon.
+Unfortunately, experimental evidence to support these conclusions is somewhat limited.